Joule Thief Efficiency

 The primary coil is charging when CHAN2 is high, and discharging when it is low.

-A number of key measurements can be extracted from this chart:
+Most of the key performance metrics can be derived from this chart:

 MeasurementValue